mukeshkumar1110/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.JPG)
 ### Step 4:
-print the calculated distance between those two points
+print the calculated distance between those two pointS.
 ### Step 5:
 end the program
 ### PROGRAM: